Your Next Holiday Starts With a Prompt

 The Agoda report breaks down how Asian travellers want to use AI, and the answers are surprisingly practical.
 The top three uses are recommending local attractions, providing real-time language translation, and creating personalised itineraries.
 This is not about replacing travel agents with chatbots.
 It is about solving the specific friction points that make planning a trip across Asia's diverse, multilingual region genuinely difficult.

-"It's clear that the travel landscape is evolving at an unprecedented pace, and Asian travelers are at the forefront of shaping global travel in 2026.
-We're seeing more travelers explore lesser-known local gems, seek out culinary experiences, and lean on AI to guide their journeys." - Omri Morgenshtern, CEO, Agoda
+"It's clear that the travel landscape is evolving at an unprecedented pace, and Asian travellers are at the forefront of shaping global travel in 2026.
+We're seeing more travellers explore lesser-known local gems, seek out culinary experiences, and lean on AI to guide their journeys." - Omri Morgenshtern, CEO, Agoda

 The trust numbers are encouraging too.
 According to Agoda's data, 44% of respondents trust AI-generated travel information, with another 46% neutral.
 Only 10% actively distrust it.
-For a technology that barely existed in this context two years ago, those numbers suggest a tipping point.
+For a technology that barely existed in this context two years ago, those numbers suggest a tipping point has arrived.

 By The Numbers